Twiek/egd_site/egd_site/www/en/cookies.md

 ### What are cookies?

-Cookies and other similar devices, such as pixels, web bugs, etc. are text or image files that are installed in the user's browser when he/she accesses an online service.
+Cookies and other similar devices, such as pixels, web bugs, etc. are text or image files that are installed in the user's browser when they access an online service.

 Cookies allow, among other things, to store and retrieve information about the user, their browser, their devices and the user's activity in the service they are connecting to.